 A patient with severe scoliosis, before (left) and after (right) ScolioGold treatment.

-to arrange an initial consultation (this can be conducted via Skype or over the phone if you are unable to visit our clinic in person).
+You can find more information about our treatment courses to help with your severe scoliosis or contact us to arrange an initial consultation (this can be conducted via Skype or over the phone if you are unable to visit our clinic in person) below!